Weakly-supervised 3D Pose Transfer with Keypoints: Related work

 \paragraph{Unsupervised 3D pose transfer.} There are also unsupervised 3D mesh disentangling methods \cite{disentangle20,limp20,neuralmorph21,ieugan21}.
 These works seek to use an auto-encoder structure to implicitly convert the input mesh into shape and pose latent code without the ground truth paired data as supervision.
 SPD \cite{disentangle20} designs a novel framework for unsupervised shape and pose disentanglement with latent codes, which can also be applied to 3D pose transfer by swapping the latent code between the source and target mesh.
 Furthermore, an as-rigid-as-possible constraint is added to the generated meshes with the source meshes to keep the shape information.
 However, the limitation of this work is that fixed mesh topology is a necessity for the spiral CNN network structure, thus limiting the model generalization ability.
 LIMP~\cite{limp20} adopts metric preservation to control the amount of geometric distortion incurring in the latent space and a differentiable geodesic loss for intrinsic preservation.
+More recently, an unsupervised method is proposed for 3D pose transfer in ~\cite{unsupervised22} with cross consistency and dual reconstruction.
 In comparison to these methods, our approach is topology-agnostic, where we can handle meshes with different topologies and disjoint parts.
 Moreover, our keypoint-based motion representation and propagation help to better disentangle the pose from the shape information during pose transfer. \paragraph{Keypoints-based deformation.} Keypoints-based deformation are well-studied in \cite{mvc05,kd21,cage20,handle21}.
 They achieve high-quality deformation based on keypoints detection and skinning-based motion propagation.
 The 3d keypoints are detected with the prior from Farthest point sampling in an unsupervised way \cite{kd21} or with pre-processed optimization to find the closest cages \cite{cage20}.
 For shape-preserving, cage-based \cite{mvc05,cage20} methods use Mean Value Coordinates (MVC) for smooth deformations.
 Other deformation methods adopt as-rigid-as-possible \cite{arap07} or Laplacian \cite{meshpro06} regularization to preserve shape details \cite{cage20}.
 However, their focus is on rigid objects without any articulated motion.
 In comparison, we are the first to apply keypoints-based deformation on the articulated objects for pose transfer.

 \paragraph{Comparison.} We show our advantages over other methods in Tab.~\ref{table:adv} in terms of: 1) requirement of ground truth mesh for supervision; 2) requirement of additional T-pose during inference; 3) ability to transfer across different topologies; 4) implicit or explicit disentanglement.
 Note that our method and \cite{sk22} use transformation matrices as an explicit disentanglement method to exclude shape information being transferred.
 Implicit methods simply output shape and pose code, thus information tends to entangle together.